Matre5/Outlier-Detection/README.md

-# 🗳️ Outlier Detection using Election Result
+# 🗳️ Outlier Detection using Geopy on Election Result

 ## 📌 Project Overview
 This project focuses on analyzing election results using data science techniques to detect outliers.